Leasing is a great opportunity for any level of rider!

 Level 2 horse – This horse is suitable for riders through the 2’0 level.

-Level 3 horse - This horse is suitable for riders through the 2’6 level.
-Level 3 horses are available for full lease only since they can only be asked to jump at that height 2-3 days a week.
+Level 3 horse - This horse is suitable for riders through the 2’3 level.

-purchase or lease horse a horse of that caliber.
-When you are ready to take that step will are here to help find the right horse
+HVRA Show horse or outside lease horse - Riders wishing to be mounted competitively and/or jump at a level higher than 2’6, will need to purchase or lease horse a horse of that caliber.
+When you are ready to take that step will are here to help find the right horse should a HVRA show horse not be available.
+Price varies depending on the ability and show record of the horse.

 As with many industries (real estate agents for example) you hire a professional for their expertise as well their contacts in that industry - both of which most riders/parents won’t have.
 I came across an article in Practical Horseman magazine that states it well and plainly: “The purpose of commissions is to reimburse agents (trainers/dealers serving as intermediaries for buyers and sellers) for their time and expertise in helping you select a horse who will suit your goals.
 Many trainers have devoted years to developing their skills in assessing horses and riders, and they strive to work in good faith for their clients.
 On a practical note, because trainers generally experience high overhead in the form of staff and facility costs and a low return on the time they spend on lessons and at shows, sales commissions ensure their ability to earn a living”.
 Industry standard is anywhere from 10-15%.
 We charge a 10% commission on the purchase/sale prices or lease fee price of the horse, with a $500 minimum commission for all sale, purchases or leases.
 Clients will be provided a commission contract and asked pay a $500 deposit which will be applied toward commission on purchase or lease of horse.
 If we negotiate a lease on client owned horse and another client, a flat fee of $500 will apply, to be split between the 2 parties .
 By California Law all commissions over $500 must be declared and transparent.